warpfork/gof/README_VERSIONING.md

 Try using `gof get -d` and then just turning all the cloned repos into submodules;
 it's a pretty nice life.

+We have some helpful scripts in the `ext/submodules` directory if you're interested in learning more about and trying this approach.